dipterix/lazyarray/readme.md

 ## Overview

 The `lazyarray` package for R provides a fast way to serialize arrays.
-With reading speeds of Giga-byte levels, `lazyarray` unlocks the potential of high speed solid state drive.
+With reading speeds of Gigabyte levels, `lazyarray` unlocks the potential of high speed solid state drive.

 The figure below compares the read performance of the `lazyarray` package to alternatives.
 Original array size is 1 GB.